What is a QNUPS? – Qualifying Non-UK Pension Scheme

 7. Administration Process

-On receipt of all application forms and supporting documentation, QNUPS providers usually take around 1-2 weeks to set up a plan.
-Axis Consultants act as the individual’s intermediary and make sure that everything goes through quickly and efficiently.
+On receipt of all application forms and supporting documentation, QNUPS providers usually take 1-2 weeks to set up a plan.
+Axis Consultants act as the individual’s intermediary and ensure everything goes through quickly and efficiently.

 The AXIS Consultants advice process includes the following: